Old Frisian: Relationship with English

 The English and the Frisians were long associated with each other.
-Frisians are traditionally believed to have comprised a fairly significant portion of the Germanic invaders of Britain during the Anglo-Saxon period and, while no major district of England is named after the Frisians, there is toponymic data to support a significant Frisian settlement, including Friston and Frisby.
+Frisians are traditionally believed to have comprised a fairly significant portion of the Germanic invaders of Britain during the Anglo-Saxon period.
+While no major district of England is named after the Frisians, there is data from the local toponymy – that is, placename origins – to support a significant Frisian settlement, including Friston and Frisby.
 Genetic evidence has suggested that following the Roman-era exodus of the Frisii, the people who later inhabited the area were genetically indistinguishable from the 5th-century Angles who colonized what is now England.
 Frisian and English domination of maritime trade in the North Sea also played a role in their relationship; London was a hub for Frisian slave-traders and York had a special quarter for housing Frisian merchants.
-The Anglo-Saxons invaded and subjugated the Frisians during the 5th century, though this is not considered to be a cause for the linguistic similarities.
+Although the Anglo-Saxons also invaded and subjugated the Frisians during the 5th century, this is not considered to be a cause for the linguistic similarities.

 Other scholars, however, have persisted in supporting the Anglo-Frisian language family as a legitimate phylogenetic category, split into two general outlooks on the relationship.
-The first is the traditional model, which contends that the relationship is that the two languages diverged from a common Proto-Anglo-Frisian ancestor and thus are sister languages.
-The other theory is called the convergence hypothesis, which regards Ingvaeonic as the last common ancestor, but holds that early forms of English and Frisian became increasingly intertwined and influenced by each other to form the striking resemblance each shares to the other.
-This approach to the relationship is credited to Hans Kuhn, who published work on the topic in 1955.
-Stiles and Hans F. Nielsen both dismissed the convergence approach as unrealistic, pointing to the difficulty of dispersing those kinds of linguistic developments across the maritime divide.
+The first is the traditional model, which contends that the two languages diverged from a common Proto-Anglo-Frisian ancestor and thus are sister languages.
+The other is called the convergence hypothesis, which regards Ingvaeonic as the last common ancestor, but holds that early forms of English and Frisian became increasingly intertwined and influenced by each other to form the striking resemblance each shares to the other.
+Critics dismiss the convergence approach as unrealistic, pointing to the difficulty of dispersing those kinds of linguistic developments across the maritime divide.
+The Danish linguist Hans F. Nielsen placed Old Saxon and Old Frisian closer on his phylogenetic tree, with Old English splitting off in the 5th century not long after Old High German split from the rest of the West Germanic languages.